Dental Implants – Waco, TX

 Benefits of Dental Implants

 Most patients turn to dental implants as their tooth replacement solution because it uses the latest technology, materials, and techniques in dentistry.
 This allows them to enjoy multiple benefits that they wouldn’t be able to with traditional options such as dentures and dental bridges.
-Some of these advantages include:
+Read on as we go over just a few of the most popular reasons why our patients love dental implants.

 - Improved Appearance- Restorations placed on implants are made from high-quality materials like porcelain and ceramic that mimic the appearance of natural enamel.
 Once placed, they’ll be practically indistinguishable from your natural teeth.

 - Stronger Bite- Other restorative solutions, such as dentures, only replace the biting surface of your teeth, making it difficult to eat harder or chewier foods like steak.
-Because your implants will be secured to your jaw like your natural teeth, they restore 95 percent of your bite, allowing you to eat your favorite foods with ease.
+Because your implants will be secured to your jaw like your natural teeth, they restore 95% of your bite, allowing you to eat your favorite foods with ease.

-- Boosted Oral Health- Since dental implants are fused with your jawbone, they’ll prevent it from deteriorating.
+- Prevent Jawbone Loss- Since dental implants are fused with your jawbone, they’ll prevent it from deteriorating.
 This helps maintain your facial features and preserves the rest of your mouth for years to come.

 - Long-Lasting Solution- Research has shown that dental implants can last over 30 years with the proper care, unlike traditional restorations that need to be replaced every seven to 10 years.
 In fact, most patients can expect their dental implants to last a lifetime.